cypress-io/cypress-documentation/content/guides/core-concepts/test-runner.md

 ### Hovering on Commands

-Each command and assertion, when hovered over, restores the Application Under Test (righthand side) to the state it was in when that command executed.
-This allows you to 'time-travel' back to previous states of your application when testing.
+Each command and assertion, when hovered over, restores the Application or Component Under Test (righthand side) to the state it was in when that command executed.
+This allows you to 'time-travel' back to previous states when testing.

 <Alert type="info">